Get up-to-date emails so you can discover more about Durham's Colleges.

 As part of your UCAS application, you can express a preference for a college.
 Please note that expressing a preference for a college does not guarantee that you will be allocated your preference college.
 This allows you to identify a single preferred college or, if you have no preference, to make an open application.
 If you receive an academic offer to study with us, you will be invited at this point to reconsider any previously submitted college preferences and to rank these in order.
 We encourage all applicants to find out more at durham.ac.uk/colleges-and-student-experience/colleges and to submit their ranked preferences.
 If you choose not to do this, we will take the preference you gave us on your UCAS application into account when allocating your college membership.

-Beginning in February, all offer-holders will be provisionally allocated to colleges.
+All offer-holders will be provisionally allocated to colleges.
 This process takes your preferences into account, but also seeks to balance the number of students from each academic department across the colleges.
 These two factors are applied to match each offer-holder with a college.
 You can see more detail on how this works here.
+Offer-holders who have applied by 26 January 2022 will hear of their provisional college allocation no later than May 2022.

 This is a provisional allocation, pending the publication of exam results.
 In order to ensure that all our applicants have the chance to benefit from living in college or college-managed accommodation, we do reserve the right to change your college allocation after the A-level results.